ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Weighted admission improves proportional fairness; it does not guarantee an honest node a slot.
 Inclusion probability depends on honest weight versus total admitted attacker weight.

+For a side-by-side comparison of stake-weighted admission versus proximity-ranked admission under the same staged-finalization and eligibility baseline, see [ADMISSION_COMPARISON.md](./ADMISSION_COMPARISON.md).

 ---

 ## Eligibility rules (supporting layer)